clivetong/Talks/NetConf2024/README.md

 Enabled control-flow enforcement technology by default on windows.

-- Hardware protection againt ROP
+- Hardware protection against ROP
 - Small cost but recommended

 ---

 ### .NET Install Search Behaviour

-Previously deploy self-contained apps, but not can have multiple apps sharing a framework install
+Previously deploy self-contained apps, but now you can have multiple apps sharing a framework install

 ---